 The Township receives the majority of its revenue from property taxes.
-Current economic factors have increased the growth of the property tax base of the Township; new construction does affect increases in property tax receipts.
+Current economic factors have slowed due to the pandemic and will probably inhibit the growth of the property tax base of the Township; new construction does affect increases in property tax receipts.
 The CPI also has an effect on increasing property tax revenues but it does not decrease taxes.
-The Township anticipates these effects on the property taxes for fiscal year 2019-2020 and the Township considers this in their forecast and budget process.
+The Township anticipates these effects on the property taxes for fiscal year 2020-2021 and the Township considers this in their forecast and budget process and is closely monitoring the current economic trend.